mzimbres/rtcpp/README.md

   a) It is difficult to write an allocator with constant allocation time.
      With "constant" I mean something that does no depend on the container size or on how fragmented the heap may be.
 I do not mean "amortized" constant time.
-This fact is due mainly to the fact the container must abtain their value_type from allocators.
-If on the other hand they could get the node_type, contant time could be easily achieved as is this case, the node_type links can be used to link the nodes toguether forming an avail stack.
-That way nodes can be allocated by
+This fact is due mainly to the fact that the node_type used by the container is not exposed to the programmer.
+If they were exposed, once could easily achieve contant time by using node links to build an avail stack.
+For example, assuming that node type has an llink, once can do

                     node_pointer q = avail;
                     if (avail)